-CONSULTING ENGINEERING SERVICES FOR THE FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.
+CONSULTING ENGINEERING SERVICES FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.

 T2.1 LIST OF RETURNABLE SCHEDULES

 Notes to tenderer:

 1. Returnable schedules have been based on the CIDB Standard for Uniformity in Construction Procurement and incorporate National Treasury requirements within them.
 Returnable schedules areseparated into the following categories: